Omar Moreno: Career

 Moreno made his first appearance with the Pirates in September 1975, and became the team's starting center fielder in 1977.
 He had great speed and led the National League in stolen bases in 1978 and 1979.
 In 1980, he set the Pirates' single-season record for stolen bases with 96.
 Although he had no stolen bases in the 1979 World Series, he hit .333 in the leadoff spot during the Series.

 Moreno played every game of the 1979 and 1980 seasons and led the National League in at bats both years.

 His 96 stolen bases in 1980 are the most by any player not to lead the majors in steals on the season.
 Ron LeFlore edged him out by stealing 97 bases.

 After the 1982 season, Moreno signed as a free agent with the Houston Astros.
 He was traded midway through the 1983 season to the New York Yankees in exchange for Jerry Mumphrey.
 After the Yankees released him in August 1985, he signed with the Kansas City Royals for the last month of the season, and finished his career with the Atlanta Braves in 1986.

+Moreno managed Panama at the 2003 Baseball World Cup.